nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 We propose to allow the `createMember`, `editMember` , `createEvent` and `editEvent` commands to accept special characters in the name field and not to be restricted to just alphanumeric characters.

+### Make UI stay on current view upon editMember or editEvent
+**Current Implementation:**
+* **Current Issue:** Currently, calling `editMember` or `editEvent` will result in the listing of all events and members.
+* **Example:** If the user is viewing a filtered list for example if they have just called `viewMember`, if the user then edits a member or event using `editMember` or `editEvent`, all events and members will be displayed instead of their current filtered view.
+This will cause inconvenience for the user as they will have to relocate the edited member/event.

+**Proposed solution:**

+We propose to change the behaviour of `editMember` and `editEvent` such that calling them will no longer list all members and events, and instead remain on the user's current view.

 ### Provide more specific index error messages to the user
 **Current Implementation:**
 * **Current Issue:** As of now, for commands that accept more than 1 index as a parameter, it is hard to tell which index is wrong